Abstract

 Our findings indicate that vitamin B1 administration can significantly reduce the duration of post-acute COVID-19 syndrome.
 For post-acute COVID-19 patients, vitamin B1 supplementation along with appropriate supportive therapy is recommended to enhance recovery rates.Keywords

-COVID-19 Post-Acute COVID-19 Syndrome SARS-CoV-2 Thiamine Therapeutics
+COVID-19 Post-acute COVID-19 Syndrome SARS-CoV-2 Thiamine Therapeutics

 1. Background

-Severe acute respiratory syndrome-coronavirus 2 (SARS-CoV-2) is the causative agent of COVID-19, which emerged in Wuhan, China, in December 2019.
+Severe acute respiratory syndrome-coronavirus 2 (SARS-CoV-2) is the causative agent of coronavirus disease 2019 (COVID-19), which emerged in Wuhan, China, in December 2019.
 Within two months, it spread globally and escalated into a pandemic (1, 2).
 COVID-19 is highly transmissible through inhalation of infected aerosols.
 After an incubation period of 3 to 14 days, it may result in a wide range of clinical manifestations, from asymptomatic cases to severe, potentially fatal illness.
 COVID-19 presents a complex pathology, affecting various organs and involving oxidative stress and inflammatory responses (3).
-It is incorrect to assume that all COVID-19 patients recover within two weeks; many non-hospitalized patients with mild cases experience persistent symptoms.
+It is incorrect to assume that all COVID-19 patients recover within two weeks; many non-hospitalized patients with mild severity experience persistent symptoms.
 However, the long-term consequences of COVID-19 remain poorly understood (4).

 There is no consensus on a precise definition of post-acute COVID-19 syndrome, which generally refers to individuals who have recovered from COVID-19 but continue to experience prolonged or persistent symptoms (5).
 When COVID-19 symptoms last longer than three weeks from onset, or persist up to twelve weeks, this is termed post-acute COVID-19 syndrome (6).
 These symptoms can include fatigue, dyspnea, cough, arthralgia, chest pain, headache, myalgia, palpitations, anosmia, ageusia, memory and concentration issues, skin rashes, and hair loss (7).
 Researchers suggest that a reduced antibody response to SARS-CoV-2 infection, along with a prolonged inflammatory response, may contribute to post-acute COVID-19 syndrome (8).
 Fatigue remains a prominent symptom among COVID-19 patients even twelve weeks post-recovery, with many individuals unable to resume their previous activity levels (9).
 Dyspnea is another common symptom, for which potential causes, such as pulmonary embolism, lung fibrosis, or cardiac failure, are considered, though in most cases, no definitive cause is identified (10).

 Managing post-acute COVID-19 syndrome remains a clinical challenge due to the absence of evidence-based guidelines.
 Vitamin B1 plays a crucial role in the tricarboxylic acid cycle.
 Deficient tricarboxylic acid cycle functioning, due to a lack of vitamin B1, leads to significant depletion of naive B cells.
-Adequate dietary intake of vitamin B1 is essential to maintain naive B cell populations for an effective immune response to antigenic challenges (11).
+Adequate dietary intake of vitamin B1 is essential to maintain naive B cell populations for an effective immune response to antigenic stimuli (11).
 A well-functioning immune system is currently the most critical defense against COVID-19, with vitamins playing a supportive role in immune system efficiency.
 Insufficient vitamin levels can impair immune function, increasing susceptibility to infection.
 Vitamins strengthen physical barriers, cellular immunity, and antibody production, enhancing the body's immune defense (11).

 2. Objectives